-Variable Description Default 301. • send_http_response- Block and reply to the client with an HTTP error message and generate an alert email and/or log message.
+Variable Description Default page 310. • send_http_response- Block and reply to the client with an HTTP error message and generate an alert email and/or log message.
 Note: Logging and/or alert email will occur only if enabled and configured.
-See log on page 646 and log alertMail on page 57. spam-block-period <period_int></period_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects this type attack.
-600 spam-severity {High Medium Low Info} When policy violations are recorded in the attack log, each log message contains a Severity Level (severity_level) field.
-Select which severity level FortiWeb will use when it logs an attack: • High • Medium • Low • Info High spam-status {enable disable} Enable or disable the bot type detection for this rule. enable spam-threat-weight {low critical informational moderate substantial severe} Set the threat weight for scanner bot attack. critical spam-trigger <trigger_policy_name></trigger_policy_name> Enter the name of the trigger to apply when this policy is violated.
-For details, see log trigger-policy on page 90.
+See log on page 674 and log alertMail on page 59. scanner-block-period <period_int></period_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects this type attack.
+600 scanner-severity {High Medium Low Info} When policy violations are recorded in the attack log, each log message contains a Severity Level (severity_level) field.
+Select which severity level FortiWeb will use when it logs an attack: • High • Medium • Low • Info High scanner-status {enable disable} Enable or disable the bot type detection for this rule. enable scanner-threat-weight {low critical informational moderate substantial severe} Set the threat weight for scanner bot attack. critical scanner-trigger <trigger_policy_name></trigger_policy_name> Enter the name of the trigger to apply when this policy is violated.
+For details, see log trigger-policy on page 92.
 To display the list of existing triggers, enter: set trigger?
-No default trojan-action {alert redirect deny_no_log alert_deny block_period send_http response} Select the action FortiWeb takes when this type attack is identified. • alert-Accept the request and generate an alert email and/or log message. alert_deny
+No default spam-action {alert redirect deny_no_log alert_deny block_period send_http response} Select the action FortiWeb takes when this type attack is identified. • alert-Accept the request and generate an alert email alert_deny

-Variable Description Default alert_deny-Block the request (or reset the connection) and generate an alert email and/or log message.
+Variable Description Default and/or log message. • alert_deny-Block the request (or reset the connection) and generate an alert email and/or log message.
 You can customize the web page that FortiWeb returns to the client with the HTTP status code.
-For details, see system replacemsg-image on page 301. deny_no_log-Block the request (or reset the connection). redirect-Redirect the request to the URL that you specify in the protection profile and generate an alert email and/or log message. block_period-Block subsequent requests from the client for a number of seconds.
-Also configure trojan-block-period period = int > on page 471.
+For details, see system replacemsg-image on page 310. • deny_no_log-Block the request (or reset the connection). • redirect-Redirect the request to the URL that you specify in the protection profile and generate an alert email and/or log message. • block_period-Block subsequent requests from the client for a number of seconds.
+Also configure spam-block-period period_int> on page 488.
 You can customize the web page that FortiWeb returns to the client with the HTTP status code.
-For details, see system replacemsg-image on page 301. send_http_response-Block and reply to the client with an HTTP error message and generate an alert email and/or log message.
+For details, see system replacemsg-image on page 310. • send_http_response-Block and reply to the client with an HTTP error message and generate an alert email and/or log message.
 Note: Logging and/or alert email will occur only if enabled and configured.
-See log on page 646 and log alertMail on page 57. trojan-block-period <period_int></period_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects this type attack.
+See log on page 674 and log alertMail on page 59.
+600 spam-block-period <period_int></period_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects this type attack.
 600